top of page

 Associate Director

 Jenny Herren, Ph.D., is a staff psychologist at the Pediatric Anxiety Research Center and associate professor (clinician educator) in the Department of Psychiatry and Human Behavior at The Warren Alpert Medical School of Brown University.
 She is a part of PARC’s leadership team and coordinates outpatient services at PARC.
-Dr. Herren’s clinical expertise and research interests broadly focus on the dissemination and implementation of evidence-based practices for youth, with an emphasis on exposure-based treatment for OCD and anxiety.
+Dr. Herren’s clinical expertise and research interests have a broad focus on the dissemination and implementation of evidence-based practices for youth, with an emphasis on exposure-based treatment for OCD and anxiety.
 Dr. Herren received her B.A. from Maryville College and Ph.D. from the University of Texas at Austin.
 She completed her pre-doctoral internship at Boston Children’s Hospital, Harvard Medical School and post-doctoral fellowship specializing in child and adolescent psychology at Judge Baker Children’s Center and Harvard University.
 She is an active member of the American Psychological Association (APA) and the Association for Behavioral and Cognitive Therapies (ABCT).
 Dr. Herren’s research interests focus on improving therapist training and service delivery models of exposure therapy in order to optimize clinical outcomes and increase access to care.
 She has served as a Co-Investigator on multiple grants at PARC.
 Dr. Herren was born and raised in Tennessee and now lives in Rhode Island.
 Some of her most favorite things include traveling to new places, going to the beach, trying new foods, spending time with her family, and reading a good book!

 Kristen Benito, Ph.D.